urho3d/urho3d/Readme.txt

 Note that the native code is built by default for armeabi-v7a ABI.
-To make your program compatible also with old Android devices, build also an armeabi version by executing the CMake batch file again with the parameter -DANDROID_ABI=armeabi added, then execute make again in the Android directory on Windows or android-Build directory on Mac/Linux.
+To make your program compatible also with old Android devices, build also an armeabi version by executing the CMake batch file again with the parameter -DANDROID_ABI=armeabi added, then execute make again in the build directory.

 You can also build and deploy using Eclipse IDE with ADT plugin.
 To do that, after setting the ANDROID_NDK environment variable then run cmake_eclipse.sh.
 Import "Existing Android Code into Workspace" from the CMake generated Eclipse's project found in the android-Build directory.
 Switch Eclipse IDE to use Java Perspective.
 Update project properties to choose the desired Android API target and that's it.
 Just choose "Run" to let ADT automatically build and deploy the application to Android (virtual) device.

 iOS build process